YuriiKosiy/AsciiArtify/doc/MVP.md

 ### A few minutes later, our ArgoCD sees the changes in the repository and synchronizes them.
 You can see it in the screenshot below.

 ![Image](/.data/demo-Argo-CD.png)

+# AsciiArtify Concept

+Characteristics of the each tool on the [doc/Concept.md](doc/Concept.md)

+# AsciiArtify PoC

+PoC for deploying a GitOps system on Kubernetes using ArgoCD.
+For detailed instructions, see - [doc/POC.md](doc/POC.md)